-To learn more about your dental implant options, schedule an appointment to talk to one of our dental surgeons- Dr. Andrew Currie in our Buckhead location or Dr. Dana Brockington in our Roswell location.
+To learn more about your dental implant options, schedule an appointment to talk to one of our dental surgeons- Dr. Andrew Currie in our Buckhead location.
 We offer our implant dentistry services at both our Atlanta and Roswell (Alpharetta) dental spa locations.

 Here’s a video on Dr. Currie speaking about Post-op instructions (Extractions / Implants / General Surgery)